billodiallo/scraper-capstone-ruby/README.md

   following: xxxxxx
   ----------------------------------
 ```
 Then you will be prompted to enter a category name to see a full list of its contents.
-For instance enter `repositories` or `stars` to get a list of those scrapped categories.
+For instance enter `repositories` or `stars`, or  `followers` or `following`  to get a list of those scrapped categories.
 This will continue until you exit the program by typing `'q'` in the terminal and pressing Enter.

 ### Built With
 This project was built using these technologies.